martinlindhe/efyran/README.md

-/rtz                        - face zoneline and run it to instruct bots to cross the zoneline /hailit                     - hail/talk to nearby NPC /hailall                    - have all peers hail/talk to nearby NPC
+/rtz                        - face zoneline and run it to instruct bots to cross the zoneline /hailit                     - hail/talk to nearby NPC /hailall                    - have all peers hail/talk to nearby NPC /cohgroup                   - let current mage summon their group with Call of the Hero

 /buffon                     - auto buffs
 /buffoff